modestyachts/CIFAR-10.1/README.md

 # Citing CIFAR-10.1

-To cite the CIFAR-10.1 dataset, please use both of the following references:
+To cite the CIFAR-10.1 dataset, please use the following references:
 ```
 @article{recht2018cifar10.1,
   author = {Benjamin Recht and Rebecca Roelofs and Ludwig Schmidt and Vaishaal Shankar},